tabatkins/railroad-diagrams/README.md

 --------

 To use the library,
-include `railroad.css` in your page, and import the `railroad.js` module in your script, then call the Diagram() function.
+include `railroad-diagrams.css` in your page, and import the `./railroad-diagrams/lib/index.mjs` module in your script, then call the Diagram() function.
 Its arguments are the components of the diagram (Diagram is a special form of Sequence).